 Once you have the device and app installed, you'll be able to sign in and start watching anywhere in the US that has stable internet connection, whether wired, Wi-Fi or cellular data.

 Can I watch Sling TV on more than one TV (or other device) at the same time?

-No. Unless you create more than one account, you cannot watch Sling TV on more than one device -- TV or mobile -- at the same time.
+Depends.
+If you're an Orange subscriber, you cannot watch Sling TV on more than one device -- TV or mobile -- at the same time.
 The service is restricted to one stream at a time.